damianhakert/damianhakert.github.io/source/posts/2016-04-20-feature-highlight-move-issues.html.md

 see if generated HTML is different than the original one.
 If it didn't change, then substitution is valid.

+Below you can find some implementation details of current solution.

+1. Match all local references to project, issue, merge request and all other entities using Regexp.

+    References like `#123` for issue, `!456` for merge request are being matched.

+1. Substitute each subsequent match with fully-expanded cross-project reference.

+    This substitues reference like `#123` with `gitlab-org/gitlab-ce#123`.

+1. For each substitution generate HTML twice, using a new content and using an old content.

+    Because of the fact that cross-project reference, when used in a context of the project it refers to is rendered as a local reference, both resulting HTMLs should be the same.

+1. If resulting HTMLs are the same, we permanently alter original text to contain cross-project reference instead of local reference.

+This solution is not the most optimal one because of performance reasons, but it allowed us to ship this feature quickly and in the future we can improve it by using Abstract Syntax Tree implementation for Markdown.

 With this approach, we are also sure that modifications to issue/comments content are correct and don't break your issue which can hold valuable information.